 An annual skills audit informs training needs of directors.
-The board is provided with training in-house and through courses provided by the Diocese of Westminster Education Service, and the Cardinal Hume Academies Trust.
+The board is provided with training in-house and through courses provided by the Diocese of Westminster Education Service, Cardinal Hume Academies Trust and the National Governance Association, amongst others.

+f.
 Organisational Structure